 1: Does travel insurance cover the novel coronavirus pneumonia?

-The Government has included "Severe New Infectious Pathogen Respiratory Disease" (ie Novel Coronavirus) as a statutory notifiable infectious disease on January 8 to enhance the ability to strengthen surveillance of this disease.
+The Government has included "Severe New Infectious Pathogen Respiratory Disease" (ie Novel Coronavirus) as a statutory notifiable infectious disease on January 8 to strengthen surveillance.
 Consumers need to be aware of whether infectious diseases are covered by the policy terms.
 The insured person should be aware that there is a chance that the designated body ("Government" or "WHO") has not published the designated area and the insured person has not obtained the desired protection.

 In May 2018, the Consumer Council published a survey report on travel insurance.
-It reviewed the policy terms of the 16 insurance companies obtained at the time and observed the following:
+It reviewed the policy terms of the 16 insurance companies obtained at the time and came to the following observation:

 • 11 companies' policies define "Infectious Disease"

 • 7 required infectious diseases that have been transmitted from person to person and that have been widely spread among the local population by the World Health Organization.

 • 3 required infectious disease-related information to be announced by the “government” and require quarantine.

 • 1 prescribed infectious disease must be published by the "Hong Kong Government" under the Prevention and Control of Diseases Ordinance, Chapter 599 of the Laws of Hong Kong.

 • 5 companies' policies do not define "infectious disease"

 2: Is it protected if the trip is canceled due to travel alert?